lambda-fairy/lambda-fairy.github.io/posts/2013-07-24-twelve-inches.markdown

 Haskell
 -------

-You try to shoot yourself in the foot, but can't figure out why.
+You try to shoot yourself in the foot, but can't figure out how.
 So you post your problem on StackOverflow.

 A few minutes later, you receive five replies: all of them different, none of which you understand, and at least one of which uses a library Edward Kmett wrote last week.